flowershow/flowershow-app/docs/self-hosted/README.md

 showLinkPreview: false
 ---

+>[!note] The self-hosted documentation is currently under construction as we focus our efforts on Flowershow Cloud.
+Some information in these docs may be outdated or incorrect.
+Learn more about Flowershow Cloud [here](/).

 ## What is Flowershow Self-Hosted?

 Flowershow Self-Hosted is a template for easily converting your markdown files into an elegant website.
 It's built on a standard, modern web stack – **React**, **Next.js**, and **Tailwind** and shipped with a basic **default theme** to get you started with just a few clicks.